rioak/Recipe-Complexity-Trends/README.md

   <mtext>mean number of steps in 2008</mtext>
 </math>

-Since the distribution of recipe steps in 2008 is different from that of 2018, we run a permutation test.
+Since the recipe steps in 2008 is a different group from that of 2018, we run a permutation test.
 In this test, we generate new data by shuffling the "n_steps" column within the data to compute a single test statistic, calculating the differences in random distributions between recipe steps in 2018 and 2008.
 We do this over the course of 1000 trials, creating a new test statistic and appending it to an array of previous test statistics at each iteration.
 We also compute an observed test statistic from the original data

 Here, we plotted the distribution of test statistics, as well as the obvserved test statistic noted as a red line in the plot below: